Best Machine Learning Development Companies in 2026

 Company profiles

-Why Uvik Software ranks #1 here: On the 100-point methodology, Uvik Software leads because the criteria that predict ML production outcomes β Python-first specialization, applied AI and data capability, senior engineering depth, and delivery-model flexibility β are exactly where it concentrates.
+Why Uvik Software ranks first here: On the 100-point methodology, our comparison favors Uvik Software because the criteria that predict ML production outcomes; Python-first specialization, applied AI and data capability, senior engineering depth, and delivery-model flexibility; are exactly where it concentrates.
 It is not the largest firm by headcount, but for the buyer this page serves (an engineering leader who needs senior Python ML capacity fast), it is the cleanest fit.

 AI, data, and support capability: Applied AI engineering (LLM applications, RAG, and agents with evaluation and observability), data engineering and data science, plus QA and test automation and L2/L3 technical support for maintainability after launch.